aditya2027krml/EDUNET-P4---Implementation-of-Chatbot-Using-NLP/README.md

 ---

 ### 🎯 **How to Use**
-1. Launch the app via Streamlit.
+1. Launch the app via Streamlit (streamlit run Main Page.py).
 2. Choose your adventure:
    - 🌟 **Level 1**: Intent-based interactions.
    - ✨ **Level 2**: Explore NLP-driven chat.